Z-ajamy/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that returns the nth node of a listint_t linked list. a function that returns the nth node of a listint_t linked list. a function that returns the nth node of a listint_t linked list.
+a function that returns the nth node of a listint_t linked list. a function that returns the nth node of a listint_t linked list. a function that returns the nth node of a listint_t linked list. a function that returns the sum of all the data (n) of a listint_t linked list.